10 tips for sticking with your health kick

 7. Manage stress levels

 Excessive stress has a negative impact on many aspects of life it can also hinder weight loss.
-Stress makes you hungry making any diet much harder it also inhibits the body’s fat burning potential.
-Plus being stressed makes it more difficult to plan ahead and prepare food.
+Stress can make you hungry making any diet much harder.
+Being stressed makes it more difficult to plan ahead and prepare food.
 If stress is problematic plan some stress relieving activities into your weight loss regime, trying to get an early night, 10 minutes meditation or a 30 minute walk in the fresh air, whatever works for you.

 8. Motivate yourself daily

 To keep your eye on your goal, make a list of all the reasons why you want to lose weight and how you'll feel once you get there.
-Read this list every morning.
-Use photographs as well to focus on the goal.
-Music can be very motivating - great if you are wavering around exercise should I or shouldn’t, stick on your favourite upbeat tunes and you are more likely to go.
+Read it regularly.
+Use photographs to focus on the goal.
+Music can be very motivating - great if you are wavering around doing exercise or not, stick on your favourite upbeat tunes and you are more likely to go.

 9. Pat yourself on the back